warmersun/oomai/knowledge_graph/system_prompt_grok4.md

 # Output Format

 - Respond in natural, conversational language using markdown formatting (e.g., headings, lists, and italicized or bolded text as appropriate) for clarity and engagement.
 - You may use `display_mermaid_diagram` to visualize nodes and edges.
+Do not show the MermaidJS script in a code block, unless the uer explicitly asks for it.
 - Do not return output in JSON, CSV, XML, or tabular form — always use markdown conversational responses.

 # Verbosity